TIME TO GET READY FOR YOUR SHOOT!

 *If opting for lingerie, I recommend going to a local lingerie boutique to have yourself properly fitted.
 Recommendations can be found at the bottom of the page.
 OR if you're interested in online ordering, True & Co. has a really amazingly helpful website and quiz that will help you to determine what styles and sizes work best for you. https://trueandco.com/quiz/intro

 *Tiny busy patterns as well as neon colors are often harsh on-camera and a bit unflattering so try to avoid them.

 *Avoid anything too loose in the lingerie department.
 If you are going with a big sweater with nothing underneath, then, yes, it should be baggy.
 But a flowy nightie will usually be pinned back by me to show your curves anyhow!
 For this reason I usually recommend avoiding babydoll lingerie.

-*Have several outfits and accessories picked out and we can go through them together before your shoot to determine what will photograph best.
+*Have several outfits picked out and we can go through them together before your shoot to determine what will photograph best.
 We will have time for 2 different outfits in a one hour session, 1 for every 30 minutes.
 If you're nervous, feel free to bring one "beauty" outfit to start with.
 This can be a low cut sparkly dress, or a curve-hugging body suit with a flowy skirt.
 I often recommend the first look being a beauty look for those clients who are a bit more modest or extremely nervous for their session.
 This will get you comfortable in front of the camera before you start to lose articles of clothing!